Phone: (310) 206-7107

 Office: Moore Hall 3101A-1

-The recipient of numerous honors, including the AERA Fellows Award from the American Educational Research Association in 2009, Allen came to UCLA in 1988 as a Professor of Sociology after serving on the faculty of the University of Michigan from 1979 to 1991.
-He is the Allan Murray Cartter Professor of Higher Education at UCLA’s Graduate School of Education & Information Studies (GSE&IS) and is the 2011-12 Fellow of the Sudikoff Family Institute of Education & New Media, an initiative for the public engagement of GSE&IS faculty.
+The recipient of numerous honors, including the Scholars of Color Distinguished Career Contribution Award from the American Educational Research Association in 2016, Dr. Allen came to UCLA in 1988 as a Professor of Sociology.
+He is the Allan Murray Cartter Professor of Higher Education at UCLA’s Graduate School of Education & Information Studies (GSE&IS) and has spearheaded several research initiatives, including the Educational Diversity Project and the Choices Project.
+Dr. Allen additionally serves as the director of UCLA’s Capacity Building Center, where research is put to action through activism.

 Teaching and Research Interests: